carykh/jumpcutter/README.md

 ## Example command

 `python jumpcutter.py --input_file input_video.mp4 --output_file output_video.mp4 --sounded_speed 1 --silent_speed 999999 --frame_margin 2 `
-This takes the file `input_video.mp4` and gives it a jump cut effect on silent parts then saves it as output_video.mp4 heres a fun one `python jumpcutter.py --url https://www.youtube.com/watch?v=DQ8orIurGxw  --output_file output3_video.mp4 --sounded_speed 999999 --silent_speed 1 --frame_margin 2 `
+This takes the file `input_video.mp4` and gives it a jumpcut effect on silent parts then saves it as output_video.mp4

+Heres a fun one `python jumpcutter.py --url https://www.youtube.com/watch?v=DQ8orIurGxw  --output_file output2_video.mp4 --sounded_speed 999999 --silent_speed 1 --frame_margin 2 `

-it keeps only silence in the video
+it takes carykh's video about this code keeps only silence in the video

-Remember that if you need help use `python jumpcutter.py -h` it opens help, where you see more info about what each argument does.
+**Remember that if you need help use `python jumpcutter.py -h` it shows a more information about what each argument does.**

 ## Building with nix
 `nix-build` to get a script with all the libraries and ffmpeg, `nix-build -A bundle` to get a single binary.